Click Here to Meet the Faculty.

 - Ability to understand, through the study of language, the contemporary values and behavior patterns of the French or Spanish

-- Demonstrate the ability to read and understand Latin at her respective final class level (be that II, III, or IV)
+- Demonstrate the ability to read and understand Latin at the student’s respective final class level (be that II, III, or IV)

-- Acquire a greater linguistic awareness which will be most beneficial in understanding her own language and in studying modern languages
+- Acquire a greater linguistic awareness which will be most beneficial in understanding the student’s own language and in studying modern languages

-- Increase her mastery of English grammar and vocabulary
+- Increase the student’s mastery of English grammar and vocabulary

 - Demonstrate the ability to derive clear and coherent thought from Latin language readings and to articulately express these thoughts in English